Marlowe (2022 film): Plot

-Marlowe visits Peterson's grave and encounters a mourning woman leaving him a note but she escapes before he can talk to her.
-Marlowe convinces Green to open a murder investigation now they know the body was not Peterson's.
-Green admonishes Marlowe for his relentless pursuit of the truth and reveals that the body was identified by the Corbata Club owner, Floyd Hanson.
-Marlowe meets with Hanson at the club, the pair failing to extract information from each other.
-On his way out, Marlowe notices the woman from the grave, Peterson's sister Lynn, and clandestinely agrees to meet with her at the Cabana club later that evening; their discussion is observed by Hanson.
-When he arrives, Marlowe is assaulted by two men but beats them unconscious.
+Marlowe visits Peterson's grave and encounters a grieving woman who flees.
+His friend, homicide detective Joe Green, declines to investigate the true victim as he was positively identified by the Corbata's owner Floyd Hanson.
+Marlowe meets Hanson at the club, but both fail to extract information from each other.
+As he leaves, Marlowe spots the woman from the grave—Peterson's sister, Lynn—and arranges to meet her later at the Cabana Club.
+Their conversation is observed by Hanson.
+When Marlowe arrives, he is unsuccessfully ambushed by two men.

-Quincannon meets Marlowe to unsuccessfully try to hire him to find Peterson for her instead.
-She reveals that her contentious relationship with her daughter is because she spent many years pretending Cavendish was her niece on the advice of O'Reilly, her former lover.
-Quincannon's former private investigator had learned that Peterson was also acting as a talent agent for actress Amanda Toxteth.
-Toxteth tells Marlowe that Peterson was a serial womanizer and regularly imported cocaine from Tiajuana.
-Out of leads, Marlowe breaks into Peterson's house and encounters Lynn before the pair are attacked by two Mexican men looking for someone named Serena.
-Marlowe is knocked unconscious while Lynn is taken captive.
+Quincannon attempts to hire Marlowe to find Peterson herself.
+She admits that her strained relationship with Cavendish stems from years of pretending she was her niece, following the advice of her former lover, Pacific's owner Joseph O'Reilly.
+Quincannon discloses that Peterson was the talent agent for actress Amanda Toxteth, who informs Marlowe that Peterson frequently smuggled cocaine from Tijuana.
+Marlowe breaks into Peterson's house and finds Lynn, but they are ambushed by two Mexican men searching for someone called "Serena".
+Marlowe is knocked unconscious, and Lynn is taken captive.